Train-travel booking guide

 In cases where tickets for different legs of a journey appear at different times, booking agencies can hold tickets for one train while waiting for others to go on sale, before combining them to give you a no-commitment quote at the best available fare.

-Also, in the unlikely event that you need to claim a refund for a cancelled or delayed train, it can take longer to get a refund because the agency will contact the train company on your behalf.
-This can save you hassle but can take a bit longer to receive your refund (as its a manual process that the agent does on your behalf).
+Similarly, in the unlikely event that you need to claim a refund for a cancelled or delayed train, it can take longer to get a refund because the agency will contact the train company on your behalf.
+This can save you the hassle of dealing with an elusive train company, but it can take a bit longer to receive your refund (as it's a manual process that the agent does on your behalf).

 Recommended rail-booking agents

-Established in 1984, The Travel Bureau has a knowledgeable team who can help book almost any journey.
+With over 40 years of experience, Railtrail has a knowledgeable team that can help book almost any journey.

 Email: enquiry@railtrail.co.uk